salmanalibanani/salmanalibanani.com/content/post/azure-service-bus-client-library-for-dot-net.md

 You can find the sender application <a href="https://github.com/salmanalibanani/AzureServiceBusTopicSend" target="_blank">here</a>, and receiver application <a href="https://github.com/salmanalibanani/AzureServiceBusTopicReceive" target="_blank">here</a>.

 ## Conclusion
-The Service Bus SDK can be used to programmatically interact with Service Bus and perform administrative tasks using the ManagementClient class.
-To work with individual objects (e.g. passing messages to queues etc), we need to use the respective client objects (QueueClient, TopicClient) as shown above.
+The Service Bus SDK can be used to programmatically interact with Service Bus and perform administrative tasks using the ``ManagementClient`` class.
+To work with individual objects (e.g. passing messages to queues etc), we need to use the respective client objects (``QueueClient``, ``TopicClient``, ``SubscriptionClient``) as shown above.

 In this post we have only scratched the surface of capabilities of the SDK.
-Depending upon the requrirements of your application, you can explore the APIs to use the features you need.
+Depending upon the requrirements of your application, play around with the SDK to learn about the features you need.